 These tests can be extremely stressful for both student and teacher as many of them no longer are just to see where a student stands in their educational progress, but have real negative ramifications if the scores are not within a certain value.

 While certain methods, like student-centered instruction, help overall with testing and student success, it is also really important to make sure that we are taking care of the mental health of our students while they are participating in these strenuous testing sessions.

-Implementing brain breaks during testing it can make all the difference in the world when it comes to stress levels and the achievement of our students.
+Implementing brain breaks during testing can make all the difference in the world when it comes to stress levels and the achievement of our students.

 During testing, students find themselves sitting for long periods of time, concentrating on words on a screen or on paper.
 Talking is not allowed and some of the timing of these tests could be upwards of an hour and a half of straight work.
-As unfortunate as this is, testing has become a part of our educational system and it much like with other changes, we need to find a way to embrace the adversities and find ways to make sure that they are working in favor of our students as much as possible.
+As unfortunate as this is, testing has become a part of our educational system and much like with other changes, we need to find a way to embrace the adversities and find ways to make sure that they are working in favor of our students as much as possible.

 Besides preparation for these tests, there are some great break breaks during testing that can take place to help students stay refreshed and focused throughout their testing experience.